Eric Young Foundation orchid greenhouse

 The is no café, and no food shops or tearooms nearby.
 Although you can get a cup of tea or coffee, you might want to bring a packed lunch and sit in the gardens, or plan to go on to somewhere else to eat.

 The Eric Young Orchid Foundation is open all year round, but not every day of the week.
-You can check
+You can check their website

 for opening times and admission costs.